 -Do your research to find the nearest places of interest to you like the grocery store, gym, doctor’s offices and shopping mall.

 -Drive through the area at different times of day to check out the noise levels and traffic.

 Many newly married couples get in over their heads when it comes to finances.
 They want the biggest and best house they can find even though they won’t be able to afford it down the road.
-Before you and your spouse start to look at houses, you need to figure out how much you can realistically afford to spend on housing every single month.
+Before you and your spouse start to look at houses, you need to figure out how much you can realistically afford to spend on housing every single month, for additional help you can check ShowcaseIDX.
 Don’t just think about the mortgage.
 You need to factor in taxes, insurance, utilities and home repairs.
 You might just find that you can afford a lot less of a mortgage payment than you anticipated.
 It’s better to stay within your means and don’t let your eyes fool you that you can afford something that’s bigger than your wallet can.
 This will just cause you and your spouse to struggle financially, and it can put a lot of unneeded stress on your marriage.

 Couples don’t always think about what their family will look like down the road.
 They buy a house based on their current needs and not on what the future might hold.
 While you can’t always predict how many children you will have and when you will have them, you can still choose a house that will fit a growing family.
 If you plan on having children soon, then you need to choose a house that can accommodate them.
 You don’t want to have to move again very quickly just because you chose a house that’s too small.
 Even if you don’t want to have children, you need to consider whether or not you will need extra space because you plan on having pets or overnight guests.
 It is often better to have too much space than it is to not have enough of it.